 From TRT to no TRT

 The side effects of chemotherapy significantly altered my body chemistry, physical health, and appearance.
-Due to my lack of testicles and a history of elevated prostate levels along with blood clots, my doctor discontinued my Testosterone Replacement Therapy (TRT).
+Due to my lack of testicles and a history of elevated prostate levels along with blood clots, my doctor discontinued my TRT for four months from mid-January 2022 to mid-May 2022.
 This decision was based on a common belief among oncologists that intramuscular testosterone injections can “fuel prostate cancer,” potentially enlarging the prostate and increasing PSA levels.
 However, this claim has been debunked and shown to be false.
 Read my full fitness article: PEDS: A Detailed Dilemma.

 Since I no longer have testicles, my body is unable to produce testosterone naturally.
-And because my primary care physician advised against Testosterone Replacement Therapy (TRT), my body was left to function solely on estrogen—the only hormone it could still produce on its own.
+And because my primary care physician advised against TRT, my body was left to function solely on estrogen—the only hormone it could still produce on its own.

 In March 2022, about 60 days post-chemotherapy recovery, I hiked to the top of Mt.
 Sentinel in Missoula, Montana—without TRT!
 The hike took me over an hour longer to complete, but I did it!